locphan87/react-achitecture/README.md

-# React Native Architecture
+# React Architecture

-Core principles, patterns and best practices for building a react native application
+Core principles, patterns and best practices for building a react application

 Table of Contents
 =================